Apress/beginning-cpp20/README.md

 ![Cover image](9781484258835.jpg)

 Download the files as a zip using the green button, or clone the repository to your machine using Git.
-To immediately clone the 3rd party submodules in the [Workarounds](Workarounds) as well, we recommend using the following Git command:
+To make sure you also clone the 3rd party submodules in the [Workarounds](Workarounds) directory, we recommend using the following Git command:

     git clone --recursive https://github.com/Apress/beginning-cpp20.git